anniesmidt/bfjn/wp-content/plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.8 =
+Update for WordPress 4.4 compatibility and some great new grid features

 = 1.7.2 =
 Update if you're experiencing issues when editing the grid